IIAR/ARF Industrial Refrigeration

-Applications and recommendations shall be submitted to the Chairman of the IIAR Education Committee by Mail postmarked, or Electronic Correspondence time stamped no later than May 31st.
-Official announcement of Scholarship Awards will take by June 16th 2017.
+Applications and recommendations shall be submitted to the Chairman of the IIAR Education Committee by Mail postmarked, or Electronic Correspondence time stamped no later than May 25th.
+Official announcement of Scholarship Awards will take place by June 15th.
 Funds will become available for payment shortly after July 1st.
 Scholarship funds are applicable for tuition only and paid directly to the student’s designated college or university.

 Applications consist of three parts: the Student Application Form, Recommendations, and an Official Transcript.
 Students are responsible to complete and submit the Student Application Form, then coordinate with a faculty member and past employer for letters of recommendation.
 Students are also responsible to contact their university or college to request transcripts.